Our clients

 Serving Schenectady County in upstate New York, Sycamore Collaborative (formerly Schenectady Inner City Ministries, or SICM) has been a lifeline in a time of increasing food insecurity and an inspiration for community engagement to volunteers and clients alike.
 Embracing their decision to become intentionally interfaith, we walked alongside the organization to look across all its communications to understand more clearly what they want to say, to whom, when and how.

-As our communications audit concluded, we recommended a strategic planning, renaming, and rebranding process.
+As our communications audit concluded, we entered Phase II.
 In this iteration of our work, we:

 St. Stephen’s Episcopal Church